 (2) Take note of the subdomain (if any) (ex.

 house) and the Dynamic DNS Password (ex.

 (3) In UniFi, go to Settings → Services → Dynamic DNS.
+If you're using the new Settings meeting, go to Settings → Gateway → Dynamic DNS.
 Create a new entry.

 (4) Here's the settings you'll need: